KeshavGarg01/Arduino/README.md

   > Set on/off time
   > View,reset timer
   > View Status of every appliance

+# Get Started
+Before getting started with the project (combining all the gardware together) try to implement the working of each hardware (LCD, IR, RTC) individually for the sample examples.

 # NOTE
 Change the HEX CODES used in switch statements that are used to take the input from the HEX CODES of your IR REMOTE.